mousepawmedia/pawlib/docs/source/onestring/onestring.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Alternatively, you can use the functions ``append()`` and ``push_back()`` to add additional Unicode characters at the end of the existing ``OneString``.
+Alternatively, you can use the functions ``append()`` and ``push_back()`` to add additional Unicode characters at the end of the existing ``Onestring``.

 Using ``append()``...

 ..  code-block:: c++

-    // Declare a OneString
+    // Declare a Onestring
-    OneString to_add = "apple";
+    Onestring to_add = "apple";

     // Add "s" to `to_add`
     to_add.append('s');